-Chemotherapies and other cancer treatments can compromise your immune system by affecting the blood cells that protect against disease.
-This may lead to an increased risk of infections and may put you at risk for getting sick more easily.
+Chemotherapy and other cancer treatments can affect the blood cells in your immune system that protect against disease.
+This is why cancer patients are at increased risk of getting an infection and may get sick more easily.
 Don’t worry.
 There are many preventative steps that you can take to stay healthy.

-- Washing your hands well with soap and warm water especially before you cook or eat, after you use the bathroom, and after being in a public place.
+- Wash your hands well with soap and warm water especially before you cook or eat, after you use the bathroom, and after being in a public place.

-- Brush your teeth two to three times daily following meals to clean bacteria in your teeth and gums.
+- Brush your teeth two to three times a day, especially after meals, to clean bacteria in your teeth and gums.
 Don’t forget to brush your tongue and floss too!

 - Avoid touching your mouth, eyes, and ears with dirty hands.

 - Keep yourself clean by showering each day.